Pneumonia Nursing Diagnosis Care Plan NCLEX Review

 - Cough suppressants.
 To help alleviate cough and allow the patient to rest, cough suppressants may be given at low doses.

 - Fever reducers and pain relievers.
-Medications such as paracetamol, aspirin, ibuprofen, and acetaminophen can help lower body temperature and alleviate chest pain.
+Medications such as paracetamol, ibuprofen, and acetaminophen can help lower body temperature and alleviate discomfort.

 Nursing Care Plans for Pneumonia